unseen-Programmer/Slot_Machine/README.md

 Balance Management: Ensures users can't bet more than their balance and prompts them to deposit more if needed.

 # Technologies Used:
-Python (Functions, Loops, Conditional Logic) random module for generating random outcomes
+Python (Functions, Loops, Conditional Logic) and random module for generating random outcomes

 # How to Play: